Strattera: ADHD Medication

 The most common reason why patients don’t experience optimal benefits from Strattera is a high level of side effects, which prevents them from taking a dose high enough to be therapeutic.
 As a result, it is vitally important that the severity of side effects be lowered by dividing the dose through the day.
 Although Strattera was studied and approved by the FDA at a frequency of one dose per day, the short duration of the atomoxetine molecule in the body means that people will experience greater effectiveness with fewer and less severe side effects if the dose is divided and taken at least twice a day and sometimes three times a day.
 The first dose is typically taken first thing in the morning.
 If a second dose is prescribed, it is typically taken in the late afternoon or early evening.
 It should be taken at the same time each day for the best results.

 Capsules should be swallowed whole with water or other liquids.
 Capsules should never be opened, crushed, or chewed.
 If your child is unable to swallow the capsule, discuss a different medication with your doctor.

-During treatment, your doctor may periodically ask you to stop taking your Strattera so that he or she can monitor ADHD symptoms; check vital statistics including blood, heart, and blood pressure; or evaluate height and weight.
+During treatment, your doctor should check vital statistics including blood, heart, and blood pressure; or evaluate height and weight.
 If any problems are found, your doctor may recommend discontinuing treatment.